samsonweiner/CNAsim/README.md

    `-F, --param-file` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parses the provided `parameters` file in the source directory for all simulation parameters.
 Default: False

-### Simulate a cell lineage tree and subclonal structure
+### Simulate cell lineage tree and subclonal structure

 * Commands for generating the cell lineage tree and subclonal populations.
 The user can specify any combination of tumor, normal, and pseudonormal cells using the -n, -n1, and -n2 parameters.
 The number of tumor cells will equal the value given by -n if both normal and pseudonormal fractions are set to 0.
 Otherwise, the number of tumor cells will be the remaining fraction.
 For example, if -n is set to 100, -n1 is set to 0.1, and -n2 is set to 0.05, there will be 85 tumor cells, 10 normal cells, and 5 pseudonormal cells.
 To generate the main tumor lineage, CNAsim simulates an exponentially growing population under neutral coalescence with growth rate given by the -g parameter.
 Selective sweeps can be introduced at random points during the tumor lifespan using the -s parameter.
 Once the cell-lineage tree is generated, ancestral nodes can be selected to represent diverging subclonal populations, the number of which is given by -c.
 The probability of selecting ancestral nodes are can either be proportional to the size of the induced subtree, or the node's branch length.
 If the former, users can further control clone sizes by defining a normal distribution (parameters -c2 and -c3) over the number of cells belonging to the clone.
 Otherwise, nodes are selected uniformly with respect to tree depth.